CDA Program Awardees

 Dr. Kay’s overall research aim is to reduce disparities in obesity by implementing obesity prevention interventions in vulnerable populations using digital technology.
 Her REACH Equity project will test a digital intervention to improve maternal diet quality to ultimately influence child diet and decrease early life obesity risk.

-Tolu Oyesanya, PhD, Assistant Professor, School of Nursing
+Tolu Oyesanya, PhD, Associate Professor, School of Nursing

 Project Title: Reducing Disparities in the Transition from Hospital to Home for Patients with Traumatic Brain Injury (TBI) and Their Families